hiephtdev/huong-dan-chay-full-node-avail/README.md

     sudo nano /etc/systemd/system/availd.service
     ```

-    Then, paste the following command into the file:
+    Then, paste the following command into the file **(Change [HOME_PATH] in the command below before pasting it into the service.
+Please read more below)**:

     ```
     [Unit]